Optimize the loading of images on a website

 #Compress images

-The first solution is to reduce the size of the images while maintaining an acceptable quality.
-For this, it is necessary to use formats offering good compression rates and supported by different browsers.
-PNG or JPG formats are good candidates.
-Thanks to different techniques such as the reduction of the color palette of the image, it is possible to obtain better compression ratios without losing visually in quality (always check the rendering).
-Different web services or software exists to compress the images: tinyjpg, tinypng, jpegmini, compressor.io.
-If you use Grunt, Gulp or any other solution based on Node, there are also solutions: imagemin (Node), grunt-contrib-imagemin (Grunt), gulp-imagemin (Gulp).
+The first solution is to reduce the size of images while maintaining acceptable quality.
+This requires using formats that offer good compression and broad browser support.
+PNG and JPG are good candidates.
+Techniques such as reducing the color palette can yield better compression ratios with no visible loss in quality (always verify the result).
+Various web services and tools exist to compress images: tinyjpg, tinypng, jpegmini, compressor.io.
+If you use Grunt, Gulp, or any other Node-based build tool, there are also plugins available: imagemin (Node), grunt-contrib-imagemin (Grunt), gulp-imagemin (Gulp).

-Another solution is to use vector images when the image is simple.
-A vector image describes the image with geometric primitives (points, lines, Bézier curves, etc.).
-Note that a complex image may be heavier in vector than pixelated (Bitmap / Raster).
-SVGs are well supported by browsers (source: Can I use).
-For example, the icons of this website are SVG files.
+Another option is to use vector images when the image is simple.
+A vector image describes shapes using geometric primitives (points, lines, Bézier curves, etc.).
+Note that a complex image may be larger as a vector than as a raster image (Bitmap / Raster).
+SVG is well supported by browsers (source: Can I use).
+For example, the icons on this website are SVG files.

-If you want you can provide a fallback to a raster image:
+If needed, you can provide a fallback to a raster image:

 <img src="logo.svg" onerror="this.removeAttribute('onerror'); this.src='logo.png'">